Rancho Alamitos High School

-Rancho Alamitos High School is in Garden Grove, California.
+Rancho Alamitos High School is in Garden Grove, California, United States.
 It is a member of the Garden Grove Unified School District and serves north-central Garden Grove and a section of Stanton.
 The high school first opened in the spring of 1957 with no senior class.
 The first graduating class was in 1958.

 History

 The school was named "Rancho Alamitos" (little cottonwoods ranch) in homage to the Rancho Los Alamitos landgrant and the Hispanic history in Orange County.
 The area of the Rancho Alamitos High School campus was originally part of the Rancho Los Alamitos landgrant, itself part of Rancho Los Nietos, a Spanish landgrant made in 1784.
 After John Bixby died in 1888, numerous sections of Rancho Los Alamitos were sold, and Lumis A. Evans, a real estate dealer, acquired the area.
 In the mid-1950s the Garden Grove Union High School District purchased forty acres of this land from the family of Mr. Evans.
 Construction of Rancho Alamitos High School began in 1956.

 Rancho Alamitos High School was formulated for classes to start in the Fall of 1957; however, since the campus was not ready, their classes were taught for that first semester on the older Garden Grove High School campus.
 Although construction of the new campus was incomplete, in the Spring of 1957 the first classes at the Rancho Alamitos High School campus were held in two pre-existing homes on the property, ones that faced Dale Street.
 They continued to be used as classrooms until construction was completed in 1959.
 In the Spring of 1957, the Rancho Alamitos campus officially opened and the next Spring the first senior class graduated.